ItzNotABug/ghosler/README.md

   a [custom template](#custom-template).
 - **Paid & Free Members Management**: Ghosler shows a **Subscribe** button to members who do not have access to paid content.
-- **Link Click Tracking in Emails**: Ghosler supports tracking URL clicks in the email, providing more insights on how your members are interacting with added links.
+- **URL Click Tracking in Emails**: Ghosler supports tracking URL clicks in the email, providing more insights on how your members are interacting with added links.
+- **Newsletter Post Feedback**: Gain insights into reader preferences with detailed feedback on each post, including likes, dislikes, and overall sentiment.

 ### Running Ghosler